ARC: Investing in Appalachia's Economic Future

 ARC is not able to provide local project monitoring for construction projects.
 Therefore, ARC requires applicants for construction projects to arrange, in advance, for a “basic agency” to provide on-the-ground project review.
 STC will work with sponsors to identify a basic agency, which will receive an outline of the project in order to determine whether the basic agency can support the project.
 Rural Development has a long history of acting as a basic agency in this region.
 To use USDA as your Basic Agency, you MUST complete a USDA application; contact the USDA office in Bath for more information.

-For FY2022, applications are due on August 20th, 2021; When the full applications have been reviewed, rated, and ranked; then STC will submit these projects to the NYS ARC representatives (NYS Department of State).
-At the New York State Department of State, the projects are reviewed and approved by the Secretary of State and submitted to the federal ARC office.
-The federal ARC office will complete an independent project review and allocate funding.
+For FY2023, applications are due on Thursday, September 29th, 2022 (9/29/22); When the full applications have been reviewed, rated, and ranked; then STC will submit these projects to the NYS ARC representatives (NYS Department of State).
+At the New York State Department of State, the projects are reviewed and approved by the Secretary of State (typically in the following March) and submitted to the federal ARC office for review before June.
+The federal ARC office will complete an independent project review, allocate funding, and notify successful applicants.